tomlooman/tomlooman.github.io/_posts/2026-02-13-setup-unreal-engine-cpp-rider.md

 ### Preference: Turn off "Code Folding" on Imports

 Code folding can automatically **collapse the list of #includes** ("Imports") at the top of the file.
 You may like it, but I prefer to see this at all times.
-Especially to make sure its visible during the course lessons to students, but also to keep an eye on no longer used includes so I can remove them (Rider will render them as Grey when nothing uses the include).
+Especially to make sure it's visible during the course lessons to students, but also to keep an eye on no longer used includes so I can remove them (Rider will render them as Grey when nothing uses the include).

 **Editor > General > Code Folding > "Imports"**